TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 ## 1 Changes

-### 1.1 Single Player Campaign
+### 1.1 Civilisations

-#### _Blood, Ice and Steal_ Act 1
+### Knights of St. John
 * The Knights of St. John now use a more historically-accurate _Sovereign Military Order of Malta Flag of the Order's Works_; a white Maltese cross defacing a red field.
 Based on "[_Bandiera del Sovrano Militare Ordine di Malta.svg_](<https://commons.wikimedia.org/wiki/File:Bandiera_del_Sovrano_Militare_Ordine_di_Malta.svg>)".
 Public domain.

 * Alain Magnan now has a retextured caparison and jupon to match the new flag design detailed above.

 * _St.
 Elmo_ (Morgan's flagship) now has retextured sails to match the new flag design detailed above.

-* The Knights of St. John now have galleys instead of caravels, as the Order historically made great use of galleys.
+* The Knights of St. John now have galleys instead of caravels, as the Order historically made great use of galleys.vvvvvvvvvvvvvvvvvvv

-* In _Breakout_, Alain Magnan's "knights" are now guard lancers instead of imperial hussars _(I felt this a better reflection of the "knights" Morgan Black refers to, as well as the "heavy cavalry" Alain Magnan refers to __-Jess__)_.
-Also, Morgan Black says "Good work" when all treasures have been gathered.

-* In _Into the Caves_, the secondary objective "find a shipwreck and gather any supplies near it" is now fixed so you can complete it, and Morgan Black says "Good work" when you do.

-* In _PIRATES!_, the caravel that gets blown up at the start, and any caravels that would be sent from Malta, are now galleys to reflect changes above.

-* In _Secrets of the New World_ and _The Fountain of Youth_, players can now build walls and outposts.

-### 1.2 Civilisations

 #### Ottomans
 * The Ottomans now use a more historically-accurate _Blue Turks' Flag_; three white crescent moons defacing a blue field.
 Based on "[_File:Blue Ottoman Flag.svg_](<https://upload.wikimedia.org/wikipedia/commons/d/d1/Blue_Ottoman_Flag.svg>)".
 Public domain.